How Is Child Molestation Defined Under California State Law?

 Someone who is under investigation might receive a recorded phone call from the police, or the police might show up at their door and begin questioning them.

-Under these circumstances, an individual should have their attorney intervene right away and avoid giving any statements which could later be considered incriminating.
-Based on 25 years' worth of practicing law, I can say that it's never a good idea to speak to the police when being investigated for such serious charges.
+Under these circumstances, an individual should have their attorney intervene right away and avoid making any statements that could later be considered incriminating.
+Based on 25 years of practicing law, I can say that it's never a good idea to speak to the police when being investigated for such serious charges.

 Defenses for Child Molestation Charges